MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 * Allows to enrich the links in conversations
 * You can get the specific URLs unfurling in the compose message box

-## Limitations of link unfurling on mobile

-   Link unfurling on mobile works only for installed apps in Microsoft 365

 >[!NOTE]
 >The link unfurling result is cached for 30 minutes.
+>Link unfurling on mobile works only for installed apps in Microsoft 365

 The following images displays the experience of link unfurling on mobile and desktop: